USCGC Woodbine: World War II, 1944–1945

 On 15 January 1944, she sailed from Puerto Rico to Portsmouth Navy Yard for refitting, then sailed to San Francisco, where she was stationed from 7 March 1944.
 Woodbine was then deployed to the Pacific Theater of Operations to take part in the amphibious assault on the Marianas Islands, and served as a mobile service base for the U.S. Navy's Southern Attack force during the attack on Guam, before taking part in the Okinawa campaign in 1945.

 Lake Michigan, 1947–1972

 At the end of the war Woodbine returned to the United States, and from 19 September 1947, was stationed in Grand Haven, Michigan, where she remained for the rest of her career.

 On 19 April 1965 she was slightly damaged in a collision with MV Meteor while ice-breaking off Green Bay, Wisconsin.
 I was a seaman aboard the Woodbine when we had the collision.
 It was a Sunday afternoon around 3:00 pm.

 From 18 to 20 August 1965, she was involved in recovering debris from United Airlines Flight 389 which had crashed into Lake Michigan.
-Also in 1965 her designation was changed from WAGL (which was a US Navy designation denoting an auxiliary vessel, lighthouse tender) to WLB.
+Also in 1965 her designation was changed from WAGL denoting an auxiliary vessel, lighthouse tender) to WLB.

 On 6 January 1971, she was deployed to search for the crew of an Air Force B-52 bomber that crashed in upper Lake Michigan, near Charlevoix.
 There were no survivors.